Electronic/fiber artwork by Phillip Stearns

 What? she asked.
 She blinked a few times, the way she did before she cried.

 Haven't you always said—haven't our parents always said—that the match system exists for a reason?
-It exists so that things don't have to be this hard.
+It exists so things don't have to be this hard.
 Look at how hard this, how tired you are, how much time we spend worrying, scheming, hiding.
-Maybe all of this proves that we're not matched.
+Maybe all of this proves we're not matched.
 Because if we were, things wouldn't be so difficult.

 Kai was silent.
 Tears had already begun forming in the corners of her eyes.